BlueBrain/hpcbench/docs/campaign.rst

           - srv2
       gpu:
         match: gpu-.*
+      all-cpus:
+        constraint: skylake

-Both methods are being used:
+All methods are being used:

 * **nodes** expects an exhaustive list of nodes.
 The `ClusterShell <http://clustershell.readthedocs.io/en/latest/tools/nodeset.html#usage-basics>`_ `NodeSet` syntax is also supported.

 * **match** expects a valid regular expression

+* **constraint** expects a string.
+This tag does not references node names explicitely but instead delegates it to SLURM.
+Value of constraint tag is given to the sbatch options thru the *--constraint* option.

 ssh_config_file
 ~~~~~~~~~~~~~~~